Energy: RES

 Transition through LNG

 Cyprus is reliant on heavy fuel oil and diesel imports for its electricity needs and spends over 8% of its GDP to cover the costs.
-However, the country has embarked on a plan to import LNG for power generation by end of 2022 over a 20 to 30-year period so that it can reduce carbon emissions in response to EU targets, and until it can exploit its own gas reserves.
-The EU agreed in January 2018 to partially fund the cost to build infrastructure at Vassilikos for this purpose to the tune of €101.5 million, constituting about 40% of the eligible amount.
+However, the country is implementing a well-advanced plan to import LNG for power generation by end of 2024 over a 20-year period so that it can reduce carbon emissions in response to EU targets, and until it can exploit its own gas reserves.
+The EU agreed in January 2018 to partially fund the cost to build infrastructure at Vasilikos for this purpose to the tune of €101.5 million, constituting about 40% of the eligible amount.
 The rest of the financing comes from the European Investment Bank and the European Bank for Reconstruction and Development.

 These are all positive developments, but there continues to be untapped potential in terms of renewable energy production, and international interest in developing the sector in Cyprus is expected to increase considerably in the coming years.
 This investment is also crucial in order for Cyprus to achieve its targets – and further open up the field for companies with expertise in renewables.